bhoggard/bhoggard/README.md

 I'm very interested in functional programming, so I've created side projects in Clojure and Elixir, and would love to find a position where I can work in a functional language.

-I'm currently working on a new front-end website for our art collection, using [sanity.io](https://www.sanity.io/) and [Next.js](https://nextjs.org/).

 ## How to reach me

 * [Email](mailto:bhoggard@gmail.com)